Net5F/Repose/README.md

 1. `cd Build/Linux/Release`
 1. `cmake -DCMAKE_BUILD_TYPE=Release -G Ninja ../../../Source/`
    1. You can optionally add `-DAM_BUILD_SPRITE_EDITOR=ON` to build the sprite editor.
+   1. You can optionally add `-DBUILD_TOOLS` to build our extra tools, such as the Map Generator.
 1. `ninja all`

 ## Contributing